popdemtech/smartsite/walkthrough/2_Basics/1_0_create_webserver.md

 ## Create the Web Server
-As it stands, `my-app` is a functioning Node.js application, but it doesn't do much.
+As it stands, `smartsite` is a functioning Node.js application, but it doesn't do much.
 It prints a message in the terminal.
 We're here to build an application that serves web traffic.
 This means a user can navigate to our web pages and functionality from an internet browser.

 For the purposes of this guide, the term "web server" should be taken to mean an application that serves web traffic.
 The term "web server" can (and often does) apply to any physical or digital component that makes up the OSI model.
 These components funtionally operate different levels of abstraction, and in the most general sense, constitute a pipeline of request handling.
 Node.js web servers operate at the "Application Layer" of the model.